This is the last 747 jumbo passenger plane

 Boeing (BA) earlier this month flew a 747-8 Intercontinental back to the company's base in Washington state from a paint shop in Portland.
 It was wearing the colors of Korean Air Lines and it is extremely likely that it is the last passenger 747 to ever be built.

-The airliner, which extends 250-feet and 2-inches long, will be delivered to Korean in the coming weeks.
+The airliner, which extends 250-feet and 2-inches long, will be delivered to Korean Air Lines in the coming weeks.

 Boeing doesn't expect the jumbo jet to make a big comeback.
 As part of its 20 year forecast, released annually, Boeing said there's no appreciable demand left for building new passenger 747s or for the rival Airbus A380, the world's largest passenger plane.